ansible/ansible/docsite/latest/rst/patterns.rst

 ansible_ssh_pass
   The ssh password to use (this is insecure, we strongly recommend using --ask-pass or SSH keys) ansible_connection
   Connection type of the host.
 Candidates are local, ssh or paramiko.
-Default is paramiko ansible_ssh_private_key_file
+The default is paramiko before Ansible 1.2, and 'smart' afterwards which detects whether usage of 'ssh' would be feasible based on whether ControlPersist is supported. ansible_ssh_private_key_file
   Private key file used by ssh.
 Useful if using multiple keys and you don't want to use SSH agent. ansible_syslog_facility